GoogleChrome/web.dev/src/site/content/en/learn/html/images/index.md

 In addition to these built-in HTML [responsive image methods](/learn/design/responsive-images/), HTML also enables image render performance to be improved via attributes.
-The `<img>` tag, and therefore graphical submit buttons [`<input type="image">`](https://developer.mozilla.org/docs/Web/HTML/Element/input/image), can include `height` and `width` attributes to set the image’s aspect ratio to reduce content layout shift.
+The `<img>` tag, and therefore graphical submit buttons [`<input type="image">`](https://developer.mozilla.org/docs/Web/HTML/Element/input/image), can include `height` and `width` attributes to set the image's aspect ratio to reduce content layout shift.
 The `lazy` attribute enables lazy loading.

 HTML also supports the inclusion of SVG images using the [`<svg>`](https://www.w3.org/Graphics/SVG/) directly, though SVG images with the .svg extension (or as a [data-uri](https://css-tricks.com/data-uris/)) can be embedded using the `<img>` element.